-The Vista Manager SNMP plug-in can acquire detailed information and statistics from a broad range of networking devices.
+The Vista Manager SNMP plugin can acquire detailed information and statistics from a broad range of networking devices.
 Different views enable users to manage devices the way they prefer.
 It supports management of up to 2000 devices, and in large networks it automatically searches for SNMP agents and displays each device found in tree form, for an easy view of the overall network topology.
-The SNMP plug-in is a powerful addition to Vista Manager EX, adding management flexibility by also supporting non-AMF devices.
+The SNMP plugin is a powerful addition to Vista Manager EX, adding management flexibility by also supporting non-AMF devices.
+To see how to install the SNMP plugin, see "Registering/Installing plugins" on page 22.

-As of update 3.11.0, the SNMP plug-in will now be able to be used as a part of your AMF network without the need for a license.
-The SNMP plug-in will be enabled automatically provided that all AMF masters and controllers have a valid AMF Plus license that is current and non expired.
+As of update 3.11.0, the SNMP plugin can used as a part of your AMF network without the need for a license.
+The SNMP plugin is enabled automatically provided that all AMF masters and controllers have a valid AMF Plus license that is current and non expired.

-6 AMF Plus functionality is only available when all AMF Controllers and Masters in the network have an active AMF Plus license without any active AMF licenses, or the AMF licenses have been negated by enabling AMF Plus Forced.
+AMF Plus functionality is only available when all AMF Controllers and Masters in the network have an active AMF Plus license without any active AMF licenses, or the AMF licenses have been negated by enabling AMF Plus Forced.

-For documentation on how to use the SNMP plug-in, see the SNMP Plug-in and Trap Receiver Technical Documents.
+For documentation on how to use the SNMP plugin, see the SNMP Plug-in and Trap Receiver Technical Documents.

-Trap Receiver plug-in
+Trap Receiver plugin

-The Vista Manager Trap Receiver plug-in captures information about your network.
+The Vista Manager Trap Receiver plugin captures information about your network.
 It allows you to see a wide range of third-party devices and traps received for them.
 See the SNMP Plug-in and Trap Receiver Technical Documents for more information.